 Casetta Lucciola on our first visit and before our restoration

-Unless you are a big-shot in the city with a bank balance that will make any bank manager salivate at the prospect of your account there is not a lot of point going down this road; instead try a broker.
-You will have to dig deep and find pieces of paper from years ago and answer what seemed quite very pedantic questions but he does get results and offer you a choice from the top banks that offer these mortgages for foreigners in Italy.
+You need an Italian bank account to begin the process.
+Unless you are a big-shot in the city with a bank balance that will make any bank manager salivate at the prospect of your account there is not a lot of point going down this road; instead, try a broker.
+You will still have to dig deep and find pieces of paper from years ago and answer what seemed quite very pedantic questions but they do get results and offer you a choice from the top banks that offer these mortgages for foreigners in Italy.

 Euribor® – what does it mean?